Jordan

 Day 4 - Hiking and bedouin evening

 Wake to the stillness of the desert and enjoy a nourishing breakfast at the lodge.
-After breakfast we will do a morning grounding ritual before we set out on a half-day guided walk with a local Bedouin guide who will share stories of the land, its traditions and the rich natural beauty of the Dana Biosphere Reserve.
-On our return to the lodge we’ll feast on a hearty lunch made from locally grown organic produce, following which we will then spend the afternoon at leisure - resting, reflecting or joining one of the optional activities on offer.
+Take part in a morning grounding ritual before setting out on a half-day guided walk with a local Bedouin guide who will share stories of the land, its traditions and the rich natural beauty of the Dana Biosphere Reserve.
+On our return to the lodge you’ll feast on a hearty lunch made from locally grown organic produce, and then settle in for an afternoon of rest and relaxation - or join one of the optional activities on offer.
 As evening falls, we will gather for a traditional dinner accompanied by the soulful notes of the oud and stories woven by a local storyteller beneath a sky filled with stars.

 Meals included : Breakfast, Lunch, Dinner